VishruthRG/Zendesk_Coding_Challenge2021/README.md

 1. Export email, password, subdomain and API_KEY into environment variables `EMAIL`, `PSWD`, `SUBDOMAIN` and `API_KEY` respectively
 2. The python script will parse these variables from the environment variables and connect to API

+(Subdomain that I used is commented in the API_endpoints.py file.
+Uncomment that line to use my subdomain)

 Now it should be possible to run the code on the required account.

 ## Note